AwatefMenewer/100-days-of-code/README.md

 ### Day 53:  Nov  4, 2021

 **Today's Progress**: Learned subscribe and dynamic actions in react and Continue challenge in code war

+### Day 54:  Nov  5, 2021

+**Today's Progress**: Learned object destructuring in react and Continue challenge in code war